andrezwicky/imgui/docs/EXAMPLES.md

 = main.cpp + imgui_impl_sdl2.cpp + imgui_impl_opengl2.cpp <BR>
 **DO NOT USE OPENGL2 CODE IF YOUR CODE/ENGINE IS USING GL OR WEBGL (SHADERS, VBO, VAO, etc.)** <BR>
 This code is mostly provided as a reference to learn about Dear ImGui integration, because it is shorter.
-If your code is using GL3+ context or any semi modern OpenGL calls, using this renderer is likely to make things more complicated, will require your code to reset many OpenGL attributes to their initial state, and might confuse your GPU driver.
+If your code is using GL3+ context or any semi modern GL calls, using this renderer is likely to make things more complicated, will require your code to reset many GL attributes to their initial state, and might confuse your GPU driver.
 One star, not recommended.

 [example_sdl2_opengl3/](https://github.com/ocornut/imgui/blob/master/examples/example_sdl2_opengl3/) <BR>